 Take this medication by mouth with or without food as directed by your doctor, usually once daily in the morning.
-Take this medication by mouth with a full glass of water (8 ounces/240 milliliters).
+Swallow this medication whole with a full glass of water (8 ounces/240 milliliters).
 Do not crush or chew.
 Doing so can release all of the drug at once, increasing the risk of side effects.

-The dosage and length of treatment are based on your medical condition and response to treatment.
+The dosage and length of treatment are based on your medical condition, response to treatment, and age.

-Avoid eating grapefruit or drinking grapefruit juice while being treated with this medication unless your doctor instructs you otherwise.
-Grapefruit may increase the amount of certain medications in your body.
-Consult your doctor or pharmacist for more details.
+Avoid eating grapefruit or drinking grapefruit juice while using this medication unless your doctor or pharmacist says you may do so safely.
+Grapefruit can increase the chance of side effects with this medicine.
+Ask your doctor or pharmacist for more details.